 Starting at an elevation of 6,400 feet, this hike deposits you directly into incredible high-elevation mountain views.
 With sweeping meadows, a lake, and ridgelines folding into the horizon, it’s a highly memorable landscape that requires minimal exertion.
 Fog and clouds often cover Mount Rainier at this close distance, but it also adds some picturesque moodiness to the landscape!

-Note: you’ll reach a five-way intersection at the “endpoint” of this trail, where you can choose to continue on to several other hikes at Mt Rainier, including Burroughs Mountain or the Wonderland Trail.
+Note: you’ll reach a five-way intersection at the “endpoint” of this trail, where you can choose to continue on to several other hikes in Mount Rainier National Park, including Burroughs Mountain or the Wonderland Trail.

 6. High Rock Lookout